-- 1/2 cup maple syrup, plus 2 tbsp for drizzle + serving
+- ½ cup maple syrup, plus 2 tablespoon for drizzle + serving

 - Grease an 8" x 8" baking dish and set aside.
 Using a serrated knife, cut bread into 1"-sized cubes and place bread in the dish.

-- Scatter blueberries over top of the french toast, then drizzle approx. 2 tbsp maple syrup over top as well.
+- Scatter blueberries over top of the french toast, then drizzle approx. 2 tablespoon maple syrup over top as well.